MGuese/tfp-collaboration-platform/README.md

 # tfp-collaboration-platform

-This platform should enable hobby photographers to better organise their collaboration with models
+This plaform enables hobby photographers to better organise their collaboration with models

 ## What is TFP?